 The rate constant, k, has units of sec-1.

 For a second-order reaction, the rate of reaction is directly proportional to the square of the concentration of one of the reactants.

 The rate constant, k, has units of L mole-1 sec-1.

-In examining the plots, bear in mind that as the reaction progresses, the concentration of reactant decreases.
+In examining the plots, bear in mind that as the reaction progresses, the concentration of a reactant decreases.
 This corresponds to moving from right to left on the plot of reaction rate vs concentration.
-In this example, the reactant has a stoichiometric coefficient of one, so the reaction rate (plotted in the graph at the right) corresponds with the negative value of the slope of the concentration-time curve (plotted in the graph at the left).
+In this example, reactant A has a stoichiometric coefficient of one, so the reaction rate (plotted in the graph at the right) corresponds with the negative value of the slope of the concentration-time curve (plotted in the graph at the left).
 Carefully examine the graphs and take note of the following points: